lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 1. Field validation - if a user enters incorrect in invalid data in a single field, we will show an error immediately.
 2. Form validation - the submit button should only be enabled when the entire form is correctly filled out.

 Finally, we need two types of tests.
 The first is around the business logic; given some form, which fields are invalid, and when is the form considered complete?
-The second is around interactions - ensuring that the UI layer is working correctly and that the user can enter data, see error messages, and correctly submit the form.
+The second is around interactions - ensuring that the UI layer is working correctly and that the user can enter data, see error messages, and submit the form if all the fields are valid.

 \pagebreak